Android-PowerUser/Windroid_11/README.md

 ## Documentation
 ##### A complete documentation is coming soon.

+#### basics

+Any shortcut, widget or file in KDE or Dolphin (file manager) is launched with one click.
+If you double-click, each application start may be delayed.

 #### Steam

 Before you start Steam, you can here disable [Steam Guard](https://store.steampowered.com/twofactor/manage) to make signing in smoother and less error prone.
+Wait at least 2 minutes before trying to start Steam again.
+The start of an application can take some time.

 #### landscape